jgraph/security-privacy-legal/Process/Breach-Notification-Policy.md

 - Determine, verify and notify the notifiable parties as required by legislative, contractual or regulatory requirements.
 - Identify, verify and validate the potential impact the breach may have upon individuals.
 - Contact and notify individuals of a data breach where a significant or adverse impact to an individual may be the result.

+Security breaches relating to Atlassian functionality must cause a notification to be sent to Atlassian, https://ecosystem.atlassian.net/servicedesk/customer/portal/14/group/39/create/129